 Eventually, I began to see the paradox I was stuck in.
 My problem was that I had false expectations, perfectionism, and limiting beliefs.
 I thought that I could only be happy if I got what I wanted.
 I also had been raised to believe that if I was a good girl, God would bless me, and I wouldn't have to suffer.
 And, believe me, I was a very good girl.

 Worst of all, I was too perfect - in the immature sense of being very good at one side of each polarity while avoiding the other side.
 In other words, I had a ton of shadow material.

-I was nice, hardworking, obedient, kind, helpful, beautiful, talented, smart, etc. I was so good at these polarities that there was no room for anything else.
+I was hardworking, obedient, kind, helpful, beautiful, smart and talented.
+I was so good at these polarities that there was no room for anything else.
 I couldn't tolerate imperfection in myself, so you can imagine how horrible it was to have a painful disability.
 I couldn't forgive myself.

 In Zen training, teachers give students koans (paradoxes) in order to reveal the ego.
 The ego consists of false ideas about who you are and the way things should be.
 My life was the koan of chronic pain.